MatthiasWM/NewtonROMReader/README.md

  - Use an original Arduino Due.
 Do *NOT* use a Mega 2560!
  - Never insert or remove the ROM card while the programmer is powered!
  - All operations are final!
 There is no undo!
-There is no confirmation request.
+There is no confirmation.

 ## Reader/Programmer